learn-co-students/SENG-LIVE-092021/phase-3/03-OO-ruby-pt2/donation_tracker/README.md

 ### Lecture Deliverables

-- Refactor code that remembers new donation instances
+- [ ] Refactor code that remembers new donation instances
-    - Set a class variable `@@all` to an empty array
+    - [ ] Set a class variable `@@all` to an empty array
-    - Define a `#save` method that will add the new instance to the `@@all` array and return the newly saved instance
+    - [ ] Define a `#save` method that will add the new instance to the `@@all` array and return the newly saved instance
-    - Define a `#create` method that will instantiate and save a method at the same time
+    - [ ] Define a `#create` method that will instantiate and save a method at the same time
-    - Define a method `.all` that will return the value of `@@ll`
+    - [ ] Define a method `.all` that will return the value of `@@ll`
-- Refactor initialize method to use keyword arguments
+- [ ] Refactor initialize method to use keyword arguments
-- Add a new property `id` to donation instances that will increment by 1 every time a new instance is created
+- [ ] Add a new property `id` to donation instances that will increment by 1 every time a new instance is created
-- Create a class method `.find_by_id` that accepts an `id` as an argument.
+- [ ] Create a class method `.find_by_id` that accepts an `id` as an argument.
 The method will find the instance with the given `id`.
+After a new instance has been created, the `id` can not change
-- Define a method `.pending` that will return all donations with a completed status of false
+- [ ] Define a method `.pending` that will return all donations with a completed status of false
+- [ ] BONUS: create a `.complete` method that will update completed status to true if donation was made 2 days ago

 ### Lecture Take Aways